clevercss/clevercss/README.rst

     }

-Constants
+Variables
 ---------

-CleverCSS allows you to define stylesheet-wide constants from both within your stylesheet, and the Python code if executed from a custom script.
-But constants defined in the stylesheet will always override constants supplied from the python code.
+CleverCSS allows you to define stylesheet-wide variables from both within your stylesheet, and the Python code if executed from a custom script.
+But variables defined in the stylesheet will always override variables supplied from the python code.

-You can define constants at top level using the equals sign, and use them in attributes by prefixing it with a dollar sign::
+You can define variables at top level using the equals sign, and use them in attributes by prefixing it with a dollar sign::

     background_color = #ccc